pierre-vigier/Perl6-Math-Matrix/README.md

 ### [is-diagonal-constant](#boolean-properties)

-Checks caller is a diagonal-constant or Töplitz matrix.
+Checks if caller is a diagonal-constant or Töplitz matrix.
 True if every [diagonal](#diagonal) is the a collection of cells that hold the same value.

     Example:     0  1  2
                 -1  0  1